 The school has to legally provide a safe and healthy environment for all pupils, at all times.
 When the school fails to fulfil this obligation, and it leads to a student suffering an accident and subsequent injury, then there could be a reason for you to make a claim on their behalf.
 In this case, you would act as the child’s “litigation friend” and be their legal representative throughout the claim.

-It isn’t only possible to claim for accidents involving restaurant seating, schools, chairs at work, etc. You can also claim against public transport companies, if the seating provided on a train, bus, coach, or even a taxi, causes you an injury and the third party is liable for the accident that harmed you.
+It isn’t only possible to claim for accidents involving broken chairs at work or other places such as restaurants.
+You can also claim against public transport companies, if the seating provided on a train, bus, coach, or even a taxi, causes you an injury and the third party is liable for the accident that harmed you.